traneo/kai/README.md

 - **Retry with backoff** — linear or exponential, configurable per step
 - **Hot-reload config** — pool config, auth, and backends reload without restart

+### kai-platform-ui — Pipeline monitor (React 19)
+Dashboard for tracking pipeline runs, agent status, queue depth, and audit logs.
+All real-time via SSE.

 ### kai-plan-builder — Spec-to-YAML via LLM (Go)
 A conversational agent that walks you through building a complete pipeline spec.
 No YAML knowledge needed.
 - **Chat interface** — tell it what you want, it asks clarifying questions
 - **Spec editing** — LLM writes a structured spec, you edit it live
 - **YAML generation** — converts the spec to a valid `pipeline.yaml` with retry + self-correction
-- **Visual editor** — review and tweak the generated pipeline in a DAG view

-### kai-platform-ui — Pipeline monitor (React 19)
-Dashboard for tracking pipeline runs, agent status, queue depth, and audit logs.
-All real-time via SSE.

 ### kai-plan-builder-ui — Spec builder UI (React 19)
 Split-panel interface: spec editor on the left, LLM chat on the right.
-Transition to a visual pipeline editor with raw YAML tab for the final review.
+Transition to a visual pipeline editor with raw YAML tab for final review.

 ### kai-code — AI agent runtime (C# .NET)
 The production agent that executes pipeline steps against an LLM.
 Reads the repo, writes code, runs commands, and reports results back to the orchestrator.